André Horta: Braga

 On 10 June 2019, Horta returned to Portugal and Braga on a five-year deal, for a reported fee of $2.75 million and 50% of any future transfer.
-In his first games back at the club in August, he scored his first European goals in each leg of a 7–3 aggregate defeat of Brøndby IF in the third qualifying round of the UEFA Europa League.
-He made three appearances in the Taça da Liga for the eventual winners, scoring in the 2–1 group stage win over C.S.
-Marítimo.
+In his first games back at the club in August, he scored his first European goals in each leg of a 7–3 aggregate defeat of Brøndby in the third qualifying round of the UEFA Europa League.
+He made three appearances in the Taça da Liga for the eventual winners, scoring in the 2–1 group stage win over Marítimo.

 Horta played six games as Braga won the 2020–21 Taça de Portugal, coming off the bench in four of them including the 2–0 final victory against Benfica.
-On 23 December, he and Abel Ruiz were sent off as the team's defence of the trophy ended with a 1–0 loss at neighbours F.C.
-Vizela in the last 16.
+On 23 December, he and Abel Ruiz were sent off as the team's defence of the trophy ended with a 1–0 loss at neighbours Vizela in the last 16.

 In June 2022, Horta extended his contract to 2027, with a buyout clause of €30 million.
 The news was announced through a video of him conducting a performance of "The Show Must Go On" at Braga's Theatre Circo.

+On 20 January 2024, Horta was loaned to Super League Greece club Olympiacos until the end of the season, being reunited with his former Braga manager Carlos Carvalhal; the deal included an optional buying clause, reported to be €6 million.
+He made 21 appearances during his spell, including nine in the UEFA Europa Conference League which his side won.
+He scored his only goals on 15 May 2024, a brace in the 2–0 home victory against AEK Athens in the domestic league.

+Horta was loaned again to Olympiacos in January 2025.
+On 22 July, he was announced at Spanish Segunda División side Almería also in a temporary deal, one that included a €1.500.000 buying option at the end of the campaign.

 International career

-Horta earned 28 caps for Portugal across all youth levels, scoring five goals.
+Horta earned 28 caps for Portugal at youth level, scoring five goals.
 He made his debut on 25 March 2014 in a friendly 4–2 win for the under-18 team against Belgium in Santarém, and scored his first goal in a 2–2 draw against the same opponents two days later.
 While he never went to a major tournament, he scored in 2019 UEFA European Under-21 Championship qualification victories over Switzerland, Wales and Bosnia and Herzegovina for his side in 2018.